AdobeDocs/dynamic-media-classic.en/help/using/publishing-spin-set.md

 ---
 # Publish a Spin Set{#publishing-a-spin-set}

-Publishing a Spin Set places the images in the set on Dynamic Media Image Servers, where they are available to your web site or application.
-What is more, during the publishing process, Adobe Dynamic Media Classic activates the Spin Set URL strings you need for your web site or application.
+Publishing a Spin Set places the images in the set on Dynamic Media Image Servers, where they are available to your Web site or application.
+What is more, during the publishing process, Adobe Dynamic Media Classic activates the Spin Set URL strings you need for your Web site or application.

 ## Mark a Spin Set for publish {#marking-a-spin-set-for-publish}